Cable Front Raise: Muscles Worked, Benefits, Tips

 1. Attach a straight bar to a low cable pulley.

-• Try not to bounce at the top of the movement, allow the shoulders to flex and then lower slowly.
+• Avoid bouncing at the peak of the movement; allow the shoulders to stretch, and then slowly lower.
 This is an isolation exercise, so the focus should be on form and muscle contraction, not weight.

 • Do not allow the handle to touch your body, and do not allow your body to move (or swing) throughout the movement.